Ciryandil/discordbot/README.md

-A Discord bot to detect toxic messages.
+# A Discord bot to detect toxic messages

-bot.py contains the bot code.
-Presently it just mentions the user and asks them to be respectful. processfuncs contains code to preprocess a message,tokenize it, feed to the neural network, and obtain a classification comment_classifier is our neural network built with Keras tokenizer is the string tokenizer
+* **bot.py** contains the bot code.
+Presently it just mentions the user and asks them to be respectful.
+* **processfuncs** contains code to preprocess a message,tokenize it, feed to the neural network, and obtain a classification
+* **comment_classifier** is our neural network built with Keras
+* **tokenizer** is the string tokenizer

-TODO:
+## TODO:

-Implement warning system
+* Implement warning system
-Log users in file for repeated toxicity
+* Log users in file for repeated toxicity